menu

 Getting to Work

 Even if your neighborhood is walkable, you may still have to drive to your place of work.
 Some neighborhoods are located where many can get to work in just a few minutes, while others are located such that most residents have a long and arduous commute.
-The greatest number of commuters in Hampton St / Lamont Ave neighborhood spend between 30 and 45 minutes commuting one-way to work (45.2% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.
+The greatest number of commuters in Hampton St / Lamont Ave neighborhood spend between 45 minutes and one hour commuting one-way to work (45.3% of working residents), longer and tougher than most commutes in America.

-Here most residents (50.0%) take the train to get to work.
-In addition, quite a number also drive alone in a private automobile to get to work (19.2%) and 11.0% of residents also hop out the door and walk to work for their daily commute.
+Here most residents (51.0%) take the train to get to work.
+In addition, quite a number also drive alone in a private automobile to get to work (19.2%) and 10.1% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 This neighborhood is distinguished by the high number of residents who take the train to work each day, which can be a very good way to get to work at a lower cost and with less pollution.

 Real Estate includes: